10H-K/Crowdfunding_ETL/README.md

 A) Create The Crowdfunding Database:
   1. Use the information from the ERD to create a table schema for each CSV file
-  2. Save the database schema as a Postgres file named crowdfunding_db_schema.sql
+  2. Save the database schema as a Postgres file
   3. Create a new Postgres database, named crowdfunding_db
   4. Using the database schema, create the tables in the correct order to handle the foreign keys
   5. Verify the table creation by running a SELECT statement for each table